suardi26/Java-Basic/Get User Input (Scanner, BufferReader,Console)/README.md

    <samp>The BufferReader class is a class that provides functions to retrieve input entered by the user, However, the difference between</samp>

    <samp>a BufferReader and a Scanner is that the Scanner uses the next() method, while the BufferReader using readLine().
-To be able to access</samp>
+To be able</samp>

-   <samp>the BufferReader class, we first import the BufferReader class, like 'import java.io.BufferedReader'.</samp>
+   <samp>to access the BufferReader class, we first import the BufferReader class, like 'import java.io.BufferedReader'.</samp>

+   <samp>3.Console class</samp>

+   <samp>Console class is a class that provides functions to take input entered by the user,</samp>

+   <samp>Similar to BufferReader, Console also uses the readline() method to take user input.</samp>

+   <samp>However, this class is only used in console environments, such as Terminal or CMD.</samp>

+   <samp>To be able to access the Console class, we first import the Console class, such as 'import java.io.Console'.</samp>

+- For more details, please open Main.java in repositories suardi26/Java-Basic/Get User Input (Scanner, BufferReader,Console)/src/com/practice/

+- Have a nice day.

+ ---

+ ##### Note !!! : script ini diperuntukan bagi yang baru memulai belajar java.
+Jika Sudah Memahami Java dasar Silahkan Di skip.